 Ultimately, these results are only used to build confidence about our predicting power.
 The use in assuring predicting power, however, is to determine the profile of factors used to make that prediction.
 This profile was determined by software that quantifies predictor importance, which calculates the difference in mean squared error due to nodes associated with that predictor.

-It was considered whether further resolution in the predictors would filter out extraneous or unimportant predictors, which might be responsible for the depth and overfitting of the trees.
+It was considered [We considered (more active voice please)] whether further resolution in the predictors would filter out extraneous or unimportant predictors, which might be responsible for the depth and overfitting of the trees.
 In order to obtain this resolution, the importance of each predictor was considered for the full tree.
 The importance for each predictor was then converted to deviations from the mean.

-The patient tree was then tested, filtering out some of the predictors based on their importance values from the full tree (1 std below the mean to 2 std above the mean, in steps of 0.2).
+The patient tree [is this the full tree?
+If so we really should rerun all this on 90% of the data and then make our test on the last 10%.
+Otherwise, we are polluting our testing set.] was then tested, filtering out some of the predictors based on their importance values from the full tree (1 std below the mean to 2 std above the mean, in steps of 0.2).
 The following precisions and recalls were obtained over this iteration.